US History Student Notes

 • Dedicated to racial pride, economic self-sufficiency, and the formation of an independent black nation in Africa.

-• Garvey Deported in 1927 → The UNIA never revived
+• Garvey was deported in 1927 → The UNIA never revived.

 • Although the organization did not transport a single person to Africa, its influence reached multitudes on both sides of the Atlantic, and it proved to be a forerunner of black nationalism, which emerged in the U.S. after World War II.